 Of course, at times we may be too upset or overwhelmed to explore our feelings.
 In these cases it’s important to find other ways to distract ourselves.

 One of the most simple ways to do this is to get a small ‘anti-harming’ object that you can fiddle with when urges start plaguing you.
 Again, this requires pre-planning, but once you’ve found an object you like you can always keep it with you – meaning you’ve got a distraction to keep your hands busy with everywhere you go.
-Here are some items recommended by members of our Peer Support Group – perhaps one will work for you.
+Here are some items recommended by members of our community – perhaps one will work for you.

 - Spinner ring